altamash-ansari/venue_searcher_server/readme.md

 /**************************************************************************
-*	Name   		 = Yelp Demo Task																							*
+*	Name   		 = Venue Searcher Demo Task																		*
 *	Author 		 = Altamash	Ansari																						*
-*	Desciption = To simulate the yelp api server using Nodejs and Flatiron	*
+*	Desciption = To simulate the api server using Nodejs and Flatiron				*
 **************************************************************************/

 Routes Availables